 enCORE Offers Research, Education, Outreach

-enCORE, Ohio State’s solar powered, student-designed and -built house, is available as a facility for meetings, educational tours, and research opportunities.
-Elementary, secondary and university school groups and civic and community organizations are invited to make use of this resource as a meeting space, as a teaching tool, and for outreach events.
+enCORE, Ohio State’s solar powered, student-designed and -built house, is available as a facility for educational tours and research opportunities.
+Elementary, secondary and university school groups and civic and community organizations are invited to make use of this resource as a teaching tool and for outreach events.

 What does enCORE offer?